-Ris k mitigations Changes in year ٠ Our coaching approach is designed to support our customers. • We continue to evaluate the benefits and hardship funds ٠ The customer and communities model is subject to an annual effectiveness review, reported to board. made available from the government and how this can support customers. ٠ Income management policies in place to support colleagues and customers.
-'Money Matters' launched online for Bromford customers offer help and advice on managing your money. to
+- Our coaching approach is designed to support our customers. - The customer and communities model is subject to an annual effectiveness review, reported to board. - Income management policies in place to support colleagues and customers. - We continue to evaluate the benefits and hardship funds made available from the government and how this can support customers. - 'Money Matters' launched online for Bromford customers to offer help and advice on managing your money.